-By switching to a digital token system, asset owners and investors can make things more liquid while retaining the real-world characteristics of the underlying asset itself.
+By switching to a digital token system, asset owners and investors can create new efficiencies like making assets more liquid through automating what was previously a cumbersome, manual process — while retaining the real-world characteristics of the underlying asset itself.

 Even in its earliest stages, blockchain technology is disrupting how people are envisioning business and transactions.
 Cryptographic tokens and blockchain-based economics are leading as the most common models being implemented by the technology.
 Tokens are digital representations of assets.
 Native cryptocurrencies, such as Bitcoin or Ether, are tokens.

 However, modern blockchain-based applications usually implement their own tokens on top of blockchains, in the form of extended application logic or smart contracts.
 This higher-level abstraction provides more control over the token’s key parameters and functionalities and allows for additional business logic to be incorporated.